All Out War

 Practices and Principles

 “Wage peace,” they say, lest we think peace might mean passivity.
 Quite the contrary.
-As Joanne’s story exemplifies, there perhaps is nothing riskier.
+There perhaps is nothing riskier.
 Through thousands of hours of listening and many years of layering relationships with peacemakers, Telos has codified its peacemaking approach into six principles and six practices.

 The principles are simple (not easy): We can change; we can want for others that which we would want for ourselves; we can heal; we can intentionally build relationships across lines of difference; we can resist violence nonviolently; and we can work for the mutual flourishing of all.
 Each deserves robust contemplation and study, but it’s the practices that need the mic at America’s next presidential debate or anyone’s next neighborhood council meeting.